 Launching of organic and fair trade chocolate

-Ahead of our time, as always, our team launches the first line of organic and fair trade chocolate bars.
+Ahead of our time, as always, our team launches the first line of organic and fair trade chocolate bars in 1999.

 The little marshmallow teddy bear

 With the takeover of the Bouquet d’Or chocolate factory in Villeneuve d’Ascq in 2003, the famous Petit Ourson Guimauve joined our group.
 The recipe has not changed since 1962 and it remains the Proustian moment for the French.

 Its unique taste and texture give it iconic status in France and it has strong potential for the international markets.